-In April 1997, DRC formed as a public corporation to implement the plan developed by MDRA.
+In April 1997, the Depot Redevelopment Corporation (DRC) formed as a public corporation to implement the plan developed by MDRA.
 DRC is chartered under Tennessee law and recognized by the federal government as the LRA to enter into agreements with the federal government for lease or conveyance of the Depot property.